mcore1976/antispy-jammer/README.md

 Files "main4.c"/"main5.c"  are using Digital to Analog Converter for FM 25kHz signal modulation only , while files "main7.c"/"main8.c" are using random PWM and amplitude modulation to generate the noise (in test main7.c/main8.c work better than main4.c/main5.c files).
 If using files with AM modulation please tune signal gain using potentiometer not to get it distorted.
 The microcontroller ATTINY13 has its fuses set to operate with 9,6MHz internal clock while ATTINY85 has fuses set to operate on 16MHz clock as in the Digispark module.

+File "main6.c" and its variants are more like version B of the jammer however they require to use AVRGCC environment + USBASP programmer for ATTINY chip.
+The ATTINY85 chip is connected to AD9833 signal generator and furter to TPA 3116 audio amplifier and set of transducers and coils.
+The ATTINY85 and AD9833 are powered from 5V through LM7805 while TPA3116 is powered directly from 12V or higher.
+I do recommend this option since it has an outstanding performance on jamming iPhones.

 History of version B of the jammer :